 What does SMI have to do with decolonizing global health?

 Many of us have been following the debate over decolonizing global health, and if you’re like me, you may be drawn to the values, yet stymied by what to do.
 SMI was not designed with this agenda in mind, but it has yielded lessons that might shed light on a path forward.
 The four design elements each played a part in its success, but measurement and flexible technical assistance (TA) may be especially relevant.
-Strong measurement can show funders (domestic or donor) if they’re getting return on investment and show implementers (government or local partners) if they’re on track or need to course correct.
+Strong measurement can show funders (domestic or donor) if they’re getting a return on investment and show implementers (government or local partners) if they’re on track or need to course correct.
 It can also create reputational effects that influence political will.
 Flexible TA delegates the authority and gives autonomy to those implementers to set priorities, define problems, and find solutions.
 SMI helped create conditions that allowed donors to agree on targets, then cede control to those on the ground.
 As SMI winds down next year, we have an opportunity to continue leveraging this learning lab, not only for lessons on achieving impact, but how to embed our values of justice and empowerment in the process.

 About Salud Mesoamerica and IDB